jantman/openscad-workbench-design/README.md

 Openscad designs for my new workbench.
 This has been _very_ specifically sized to fit certain items.

-## ToDo

-* Rotate supports for top shelf to give more vertical space?
-* Dimensioned drawing?

 ## Rendered Images

 [![assembled_default](renders/assembled_default_sm.png)](renders/assembled_default.png)